Water Extraction: What Is It and Why Is It Necessary July 16, 2020 – Posted in: Blog

 Look for Safety Hazards

-Safety hazards in the house or any building may include electricity, sockets, and asbestos.
+Safety hazards in the house or any building may include electricity, sockets, and asos.
 It is important to look for these first before creating a plan for water extraction and restoration.
 Thermal imaging and moisture meters may be utilized to see the extent of the water damage.

 Extract Water and Dry the Area